The Samarind approach to IDMP

 BUT – what will they do with this information?
-The most frustrating thing for everyone concerned is not knowing how much of each of the standards will be implemented.
-Europe will be the first to implement IDMP, but until the EMA’s Implementation Guide is published no-one can be sure.
-The draft ISO Implementation Guide is available but all this really tells us is the underlying technical aspects of data submission, not which data elements will be required.
+The most frustrating thing for everyone concerned is not knowing how much of each of the standards will be implemented and when.
+Europe will be the first to implement IDMP, with the EMA deciding on a phased approach based on the four domains of master data in the pharmaceutical regulatory processes: substance, product, organisation and referential (SPOR) master data.

 The right approach

 Understanding the IDMP standards and knowing where your data is currently is, of course, absolutely the correct first step.
 Determining whether it contains all the information that might be required and at the right granularity is also part of the evaluation process that can be carried out now.
 We are already offering guidance and consultancy services in this area and whilst the scope of IDMP is indeed enormous, once the unknown becomes known it becomes less frightening.

 Once you know where your data is, the next steps are to find software vendors offering an IDMP solution and start to evaluate both the vendors themselves, their expertise in IDMP and the solutions they provide.
 Here are some questions you might like to ask.